 There is not another State in the United States that encompasses so many extremes of temperature, rainfall and sunshine within such modest geographical boundaries.

 "The Oregon Weather Book," .by George Taylor and Raymond R. Hatton .(with photos and other contributions by this writer)....

 Here's a picture of a copy of my book that I happened to find in actual use in a remote Forest Service lookout tower in Eastern Oregon.

 Update: the companion volume to the above is now available, also sporting cover photography by this photographer...
 It is titled "The Climate of Oregon," by George Taylor and Chris Hannan.

-* Precipitation Map Image compliments George Taylor, State Climatologist for Oregon (as of 2008, now retired)
+* Precipitation Map Image compliments George Taylor, State Climatologist for Oregon (as of 2008.
+2023, now so sadly deceased)